AngelAdell/unit2.froyo/README.md

     - Log flavor text to the console.
     - Add flavor text to the flavors array.
     - Update display to show the flavors array.

+    - Decided to add a for loop that iterattes the class name of buttons to give and assign them to the array.

 - Get startOverButton element.
 - Add click event listener: